 In other words, the top five states in household gun ownership are all in the bottom half of homicide rate rankings, and Wyoming, with the highest gun ownership rate in the nation, is dead last, as it were, in homicides per 100,000.

-the top of the list in percent household gun ownership with high homicide rates.
+The wiggle out of what would otherwise be a barefaced lie is Louisana and Mississippi.
+They are states near the top of the list in percent household gun ownership with high homicide rates.
 But any fool still drawing breath could see that something else is going on here.
 If, of course, they were looking for the truth.

 Well, I’m retired, lazy, and don’t have a million dollars of your money to waste on this bullshit, but I was able to get my hands on the household data Miller used without too much effort, along with some FBI and Census data.
 So I thought I might nose around a little.